ARTICLE CATEGORIES

 Once you build up your “brain muscles,” it is vital to remember these four common sense approaches to mental abundance:

 We have the tendency to be obsessed with having to know every little detail and having to figure out a reason for everything.
-Don’t fret about the little (or even the big) things.
-Mental abundance is dependent on letting go of the incessant urge to know and simply trust and obey the leading of God’s Spirit.
+Don’t fret about the little or even the big things.
+Mental abundance is dependent on letting go of the incessant urge to know and simply trusting and obeying the leading of God’s Spirit.

 Emotional Abundance

 So what is “emotional abundance?”
 Happiness, of course!
-When people were referred to as “blessed” in the Old and New Testaments, they were, in effect, saying that they were enviable, fortunate, and most importantly happy.
-That is why the Hebrew word esher and the Greek term makarios meaning “blessed” are used interchangeably with the word “happy” throughout the Bible.
+Better yet, biblical joy and peace.
+When people were referred to as “blessed” in the Old and New Testaments, they were, in effect, saying that they were enviable, fortunate, and, most importantly, happy.
+That is why the Hebrew word esher and the Greek term makarios meaning “blessedare used interchangeably with the word “happy” throughout the Bible.
 Time and time again, God lays out the road map to happiness through stories, proverbs, and commandments.

 The Book of Proverbs is used extensively in offering sage advice on how to achieve emotional abundant life.
 Finding wisdom, guarding our mouth, and watching our hearts are timeless keys to happiness.